LUAstro/LUAstro-website/README.md

 `      </ul>`<br>
 `    </nav>`

 Next, is the code for the Navigation Bar.
 This is the bit where users can click on links to other pages.
 It is called using the `<nav>` tag, and contains each link as a member of a HTML list.
-Lists are called with the Unordered List `<ul>` tag, with each member called by containing the name of the list entry in a list item tag `<li>`.
+Lists are called with the unordered list `<ul>` tag, with each member called by containing the name of the list entry in a list item tag `<li>`.

-Importantly, all Navigation Bar entries are links - they link to the appropriate page.
-Links in HTML are created using Action tags, paired with the reference property with the appropriate link name.
+Importantly, all navigation bar entries are links - they link to the appropriate page.
+Links in HTML are created using action tags, paired with the reference property with the appropriate link name.
 As you can see, this is done with `<a href="/PAGENAMEINDIRECTORY/">PAGE NAME ON WEBPAGE</a>` and is done in the same format for links in all HTML text.

 As you should have guessed by now, the `<ul>` and `<nav>` tags are then closed, in that respective order.